kenellorando/cadence/README.md

 ## 🏃 Get Started

 ### Requirements
-1. You must have Docker installed.
-If you are on a Linux server, install the [Compose plugin](https://docs.docker.com/compose/install/linux/).
+1. You must have [Docker](https://docs.docker.com/engine/install/) installed.
+If you are on a Linux server, additionally install the [Compose plugin](https://docs.docker.com/compose/install/linux/).

 ### Installation
-1. Fork or clone the repository.
-2. Edit `config/cadence.env`
+1. Edit `config/cadence.env`
    1. Change all instances of `hackme` to a new password.
    2. Set `CSERVER_MUSIC_DIR` to an absolute path which contains music files (`.mp3`, `.flac`) for play.
 The target is not recursively searched.
    3. Set `CSERVER_REQRATELIMIT` to an integer that sets the song request cooldown period in seconds.
 Set this value to `0` to disable rate limiting.
-3. Edit `config/icecast.xml`
+2. Edit `config/icecast.xml`
    1. Change all instances of `hackme` to a new password.
    2. Set the `<hostname>` value to a URL you expect your audience to connect to.
 This value is what is set in the UI's stream source.
 This may be a DNS name or a public or private IP address.
 You can leave the default value `localhost` if your radio is meant to be accessible locally only.
-4. Edit `config/liquidsoap.liq`
+3. Edit `config/liquidsoap.liq`
    1. Change all instances of `hackme` to a new password.
    2. If you changed `CSERVER_MUSIC_DIR` in step 1, change any instances of the default value `/music/` to match it here.
-5. (_Optional_) Edit `config/nginx.conf`
+4. (_Optional_) Edit `config/nginx.conf`
-   1. For advanced users deploying Cadence to a server with DNS, Cadence ships with a reverse proxy which will forward requests based on domain-name to backend services.
+   1. For advanced users deploying Cadence to a server with DNS, Cadence ships with a reverse proxy that can forward requests based on domain-name to backend services.
 Simply configure the `server_name` values with your domain names.
-The stream server domain should match the value you set in step 3.
+The stream server domain should match the value you set in step 2.
-6. `docker compose up`
+5. `docker compose up`

-After configuration is initially completed, you can simply run `docker compose up` again in the future to start your station.
+After configuration is initially completed, you may simply run `docker compose up` again in the future to start your station.

 ### Accessing Services

 - Assuming you kept the default values above, Cadence will become accessible in a browser at `localhost:8080`.
-- If you optionally followed step 5 to make Cadence publicly accessible, open firewall port `80` and point DNS to your server.
+- If you optionally followed step 4, open firewall port `80` and point DNS to your server.

 ## 👩‍💻 Developing